Christian M. 6 min read

 Who owns the UK’s gas power stations?

-The UK energy industry is fully de-regularised.
-This means that any company worldwide with a local subsidiary is eligible to build, own and operate power stations.
+The UK energy industry is privatised.
+This means that any organisation is eligible to build, own, and operate power stations that feed power onto the grid.

-Here is a list of the corporate owners of gas power stations in the UK:
+Here is a list of the top ten corporate owners of gas power stations in the UK:

 Company (HQ)DescriptionNumber of StationsCapacity Owned (MW)

-RWE Npower (Germany)German energy giant, focused on electricity97,139
+RWE Npower (Germany)German energy giant, focused on electricity97,160

-Vitol (Switzerland)Global energy and commodities trader, also owns energy assets53,268
+Vitol (Switzerland)Global energy and commodities trader, also owns energy assets53,252

 EPUKi (Czech Republic)Czech energy infrastructure company32,886